breatheco-de/python-flask-api-tutorial/.learn/exercises/07.1-test-post-todo/README.md

 # `07.1` Test your endpoint

-This is what you have so far about the `POST /todos` endpoint, take some time to analyze each line:
+This is what you should have so far for the `POST /todos` endpoint.
+Take some time to analyze each line and ask questions where needed:

 ```python
 @app.route('/todos', methods=['POST'])